34 Animals That Eat Other Animals With Pictures

 Dolphins are often seen as friendly and playful creatures and animals that eat other animals.

-Dolphins belong to the order Cetacea, which includes whales and porpoises, and they are known for their intelligence and hunting abilities.
+Dolphins are members of the order Cetacea, which includes whales and porpoises.
+They are known for their intelligence and hunting abilities.

 Dolphins are carnivorous and feed on prey, including fish, squid, and crustaceans.